-These associations are organisations that have been approved by the Professional Standards Councils as being able to represent professionals in a particular occupation, such as IT, accounting or law.
+These associations are organisations that have been approved by the Professional Standards Councils as being able to regulate professionals in a particular occupation, such as IT, accounting or law.

-Professional Standards Schemes do this by capping the civil liability or the amount of damages that can be paid by professionals who belong to a participating association's scheme.
+Professional standards schemes do this by requiring associations to implement systems for the continuous improvement of professional standards and consumer protections, in exchange for capping the civil liability of, or the amount of damages that can be paid by, professionals who belong to a participating association's scheme.

-If associations don’t meet their obligations under professional standards legislation, the Councils can issue warnings, seek fines and other remedies through the courts, or consider revoking their Professional Standards Scheme.
+If associations don’t meet their obligations under professional standards legislation, the Councils may take supervision action or consider revoking their professional standards scheme.